 The Metropolitan Cathedral of San Pietro

 The Metropolitan Cathedral of San Pietro is a place of spirituality and union for the citizens of Bologna and it is located a few steps from the Ristorante I Carracci, in St. Indipendenza.
-Dating back to the X century, its imposing facade makes it impossible not to see it.
-To find out its history and what you can find inside, read also The Metropolitan Cathedral of San Pietro in Bologna: what’s to know?.
+Dating back to the 10th century, its imposing facade makes it impossible not to see it.
+To find out its history and what you can find inside, read also The Metropolitan Cathedral of San Pietro in Bologna: what’s to know?

 The Jewish ghetto

 Not everyone knows that the Ristorante I Carracci is located in the ancient Jewish ghetto of Bologna.
+We advise you make a tour in the jewish ghetto of the city.

 The Jewish ghetto is easily recognizable: in fact, on every wall there is the Hand of Miriam, a symbol of Jewish culture.

 In addition, in St. Manzoni 4, you can visit the Medieval Civic Museum, where the last four remaining Jewish tombstones in the city are preserved.
+In the jewish ghetto there is also a museum dedicated to the history of these people: the city offers numerous museums and various artistic collections that respond to many different tastes!